pk-codebox-evo/webmaker-suite/vagrant/README.md

 **Step 2**: In your terminal.app or cmd.exe window, cd to the directory you placed the Vagrantfile in (/Users/myusername/vagrant/webmaker-suite on MacOSX in the example above) and run the command vagrant up  (Note: this may download a file ~1.7gb, so this may take some time.)

-**Step 3**: After the vagrant instances has completed , issue the command vagrant ssh into your terminal.app or cmd.exe window
+**Step 3**: After the vagrant instance has completed importing and starting, issue the command vagrant ssh into your terminal.app or cmd.exe window

 **Step 4**: (Slightly optional) Use the webmaker-suite/add-remote.js to point the github remote repo to a fork in your account and AWS secrets.
 To update webmaker-suite (lengthy process) use the update-webmaker.js script